 We, the people have the inalienable right to freedom, life, property and the pursuit of happiness.
-Yet, governments of almost every nation and their courts ignore the widespread abuse by international banks and financial services providers and the resulting eviction and foreclosure mills across every country; and, not protecting their people from corporate and economic tyranny;
+It is a principle of law that every wo/man’s house is his/her castle; yet, governments of almost every nation and their courts, ignore the widespread abuse by international banks and financial services providers and the resulting eviction and foreclosure mills pandemic; and, are not protecting their people from corporate and economic tyranny which benefits only the less than 0,1% global elite.

-The truth is that foreclosures are fraudulent and unlawful for many reasons as one will discover on these pages; and, that in truth the people are the victims and not the banks;
+The truth is that foreclosures are fraudulent and unlawful for many reasons as one will discover on these pages; and, the people are the victims and not the banksters;

 Evictions, foreclosures and repossessions are an infringement on basic, unalienable people rights; and, neither banks, nor courts of any country are curbing their own behaviour; none, bar a very few are doing anything about the pandemic; while the endless lists of evicted and foreclosed people continues to grow to crisis levels; without relief or remedy on the horizon unless we, the people ourselves take action.

 Credit River Decision